 Students holding a Student’s Pass are reminded to abide by the Terms & Conditions of the issue of the Student’s Pass as stipulated by the Immigration and Checkpoints Authority (ICA).
 A Student’s Pass holder is not to engage in any form of paid employment or in any business, profession or occupation in Singapore during the validity of the Student’s Pass unless he/she is a holder of a valid work pass issued under the Employment of Foreign Manpower Act.

-An international student who is granted leave of absence during the regular semester to participate in a local internship that does not earn any credits for graduation will have to cancel their Student’s Pass and apply to the Ministry of Manpower (MoM) for the necessary Training Employment Pass through their employer.
+An international student who is granted a leave of absence during the regular semester to participate in a local internship that does not earn any credits for graduation will have to cancel their Student’s Pass and apply to the Ministry of Manpower (MoM) for the necessary work passes through their employer.
+Please note that the approval of the workpass is at the sole discretion of MOM and is subject to the minimum salary requirements.

 If the Leave of Absence is due to medical reasons, you will continue to be covered until the end of the next semester after the Leave of Absence starts, provided the insurance premium is paid.